Austin Corbett: Carolina Panthers

 On March 16, 2022, Corbett signed a three-year, $26.25 million contract with the Carolina Panthers.
 In the season finale against the New Orleans Saints, he suffered a torn anterior cruciate ligament.

 On August 29, 2023, Corbett was placed on the team's reserve/physically unable to perform list which would require him to miss the first four games of the 2023 season.
 He was activated on October 24.
 He suffered a season-ending knee injury in Week 11 and was placed on injured reserve on November 22.

 Corbett entered the 2024 season as the Panthers starting center.
 He started the first five games before suffering a torn biceps in Week 5, ending his season.

 On March 12, 2025, Corbett re-signed with the Panthers on a one-year contract.
 In Week 2 against the Arizona Cardinals, Corbett suffered a Grade 3 MCL injury in his left knee; he was placed on injured reserve on September 15.
 He was activated on October 18, ahead of the team's Week 7 matchup against the New York Jets.
+He started 11 games at center and both guard spots in 2025.

+Buffalo Bills

+On March 26, 2026, Corbett signed with the Buffalo Bills on a one-year contract.